 Under the Rural Home Hospital Model, a specially trained in-home clinician visits a patient’s home and uses portable, internet-connected diagnostic tools and video technology to remotely connect with a physician.
 A satellite-linked communications system ensures a reliable video link and continuous flow of data.
 The in-home clinician takes the patient’s vital signs and performs other diagnostic tests that are transmitted in real time to the physician.
 The physician is able to guide a medical exam and speak directly with the patient about diagnosis, treatment, and follow-up.

 In September 2019, Ariadne Labs partnered with University of Utah Health to stage mock hospital admissions in two remote Utah communities.
 The effort provided key insights to how a home hospital model could be streamlined and scaled, and demonstrated how the right technologies, personnel, and protocols can bring new options to rural communities in need.

 With additional funding from the Rx Foundation, Ariadne Labs and University of Utah Health conducted a feasibility pilot study to measure the outcomes of home hospital care in rural Utah with real patients.

-Ariadne Labs has also partnered with the Thompson Family Foundation and three health systems, Blessing Health System of Quincy, Illinois, Appalachian Regional Healthcare, which serves areas of Kentucky and West Virginia, and Alberta Health Services in Canada to conduct the first randomized controlled trial of the rural home hospital model.
+Ariadne Labs has also partnered with the Thompson Family Foundation and three health system, Blessing Health System of Quincy, Illinois, Appalachian Regional Healthcare, which serves areas of Kentucky and West Virginia, and Wetaskiwin Community Health Centre, Alberta Health Services in Canada, to conduct the first randomized controlled trial of the rural home hospital model.
 During the three year trial, Ariadne Labs will work with these systems to build, launch, and evaluate a model to provide acute care at home.